radius-project/bicep-types-aws/artifacts/bicep/aws/aws.connect/default/types.md

 ## Tag
 ### Properties
 * **Key**: string (Required): The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -
 * **Value**: string (Required): The value for the tag.
-You can specify a value that's 1 to 256 characters in length.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -

 ## Tag
 ### Properties